Canine Lyme Disease Diagnosis and Prevention: Veterinary Clinical Guidelines

 Positive (+)

-C6 antibodies were detected, suggesting that the dog may be infected with *Borrelia burgdorferi*.
-Comprehensive judgment should be made in combination with clinical symptoms and exposure history.
+C6 antibody is detected, suggesting that the dog may be infected with Borrelia burgdorferi.
+A comprehensive judgment should be made in combination with clinical symptoms and exposure history.
 Positive results can last for several years and may persist even after treatment.

 Negative (-)

-No C6 antibodies were detected.
+C6 antibody was not detected.
 Attention should be paid to the detection window period (antibodies may not have been produced within 2-5 weeks after infection).
-If clinical suspicion is high but the test is negative, it is recommended to recheck after 2-4 weeks.
+If there is a high clinical suspicion but the test is negative, it is recommended to recheck after 2-4 weeks.
 A negative result can basically rule out chronic infection.

 Important Tips

 Any test results should be interpreted in conjunction with clinical manifestations.
-Antibody positivity only indicates a history of exposure.
-The following factors need to be comprehensively considered to determine active infection:
+A positive antibody only suggests a history of exposure, and an active infection needs to be judged comprehensively based on the following factors:

-• Exposure risk (history of tick contact, regional endemicity)
+• Exposure risk (history of tick contact, regional prevalence)

 • Detection time window (antibodies can be detected ≥3 weeks after infection)